 Our flatlet with separate entrance has been entertaining, frustrating and all character building.

 It has a view of the pool and garden.
 The fish pond has been the entertainment of a visiting heron since day one.
 Due to his mishievious behavior, we have replaced fish, deepened the pond, replaced plants.
 On rotation.
-Every few months..
-There is a cascading fountain and a spot we have a weekend morning coffee.
+Every few months.
+A cascading fountain and a spot we have a weekend morning coffee.
 The patio is covered in vines that carry the most delicious table grapes in the late summer.
 We would go on the roof and eat it “sommer so”.
-Towards the end of summer the patio turns messy from all the birds doing the same thing.
+Towards the end of summer, the patio turns messy from all the birds doing the same thing.

 We’ve had many visitors.

-Family would come for a quick hello or slightly more extended stay.
+The family would come for a quick hello or slightly more extended stay.
 Friends would do the same and visit on business trips and holidays.
-We would go out for dinner around Kalk Bay, or have a roast at home, or a braai.
-It is lovely to have the space to offer friends a place to stay and many summers have been spent around our pool (if not on the beach) and the fireplace have been a warm welcome home in winter too.
+We would go out for dinner around Kalk Bay or have a roast at home, or a braai.
+It is lovely to have the space to offer friends a place to stay and many summers have been spent around our pool (if not on the beach) and the fireplace has been a warm welcome home in winter too.
 We have many walks around the area too – to the beach, the Spar for sweet treats or up the mountain.